yigitatesh/sudoku/README.md

 # sudoku
 Contains files of a sudoku game written in python.

+Used external libraries:
-Pygame is used for graphics.
+- pygame is used for graphics.
+- numpy is used for sudoku grid handling.
+- threading is used to handle multi-threading (background processes).

+How to play:
   Run game.py to play.